zakattack9/WRaPiC/README.md

 # reboot RPi for changes to take effect after sysv has been removed
 sudo reboot

-# after rebooting, double check that the below command displays "systemd"
+# after rebooting, double check that PID 1 is "systemd"
 ps -p 1

 # K8s and Docker should both be running again if PID 1 is systemd